- Arthritis and Other Joint Disorders

-A joint is any place where two or more bones connect, including your shoulder, elbow, knee, and jaw.
+A joint is any place where 2 or more bones connect, including your shoulder, elbow, knee, and jaw.
 Adults have over 200 joints, allowing mobility, flexibility, and the ability to stay physically active.

 - A flexible tissue called, cartilage, lines bones and keeps them from grinding against each other